m3rcury02/Tipper/README.md

 Tipper - Tip Calculator app
 =================================

-This app was made with the help of [Android Basics with Compose](https://developer.android.com/courses/android-basics-compose/course): Tipper to sharpen my skills in Kotlin and Jetpack Compose.
+This app was made with the help of [Android Basics with Compose](https://developer.android.com/courses/android-basics-compose/course) to sharpen my skills in Kotlin and Jetpack Compose.

 About